luisddm/gulp-examples/README.md

 Node modules serve a broader purpose and can be used with gulp or independently.

-There are two main places where you can look for them:
+There are two main places where we can look for them:

-- You can take a look at the [npm website](https://www.npmjs.com) and search among 250k+ npm packages that to all kind of imaginable things.
+- We can take a look at the [npm website](https://www.npmjs.com) and search among 250k+ npm packages that to all kind of imaginable things.
 They can be plugins or modules.

 - However, it is easier to begin with the [gulp website](http://gulpjs.com/plugins) that has links to 2500+ gulp plugins hosted in npm and approved by the gulp staff.

 After adding all the dependencies with the `--save-dev` flag, we are ready to start writing our gulp tasks.
-But if instead you intend to run the examples in this repository, keep in mind that the dependencies are not stored here, and you should run the following command from the root directory of each example first thing.
+But if instead you intend to run the examples in this repository, keep in mind that the dependencies are not stored here, and you should run the following command from the root directory of each example before running gulp:

 `npm install`

-This will grab all the dependencies from their respective repositories and install them locally at once.
+This will grab all the dependencies from their respective repositories and install them locally at once, same way we did previously.

 ## Main methods used in a gulp file

-The following small list of methods is all that is needed to understand how to begin writing basic tasks.
+The following small list of methods is enough to understand how to begin writing basic tasks.
 They each represent a specific purpose and will act as the building blocks of our gulp file.

 ### The task() method